-6. In the Proxy Server configuration console menu, enter the number corresponding to LDAP health checks.
-Enter the number to create a new LDAP Health Check, then press n to create a new health check from scratch.
+- 6. In the Directory Proxy Server main menu, enter the number corresponding to LDAP health checks.
+Enter the number to create a new LDAP Health Check, then press n to create a new health check from scratch. - 7.
+Select the type of health check you want to create.
+This example demonstrates the creation of a new search LDAP health check.